UX Design: How Video Content Can Enhance User Experience

 Hero section video used on the confectionery website home page

-Video guides and tutorials: these are classic how-to videos.
-They present video instructions of a different kind showing the step-by-step process of interacting with a product, a piece of information (for example, a recipe), etc.
+Video guides and tutorials: These are classic how-to videos.
+They present video instructions of a different kind, showing the step-by-step process of interacting with a product, a piece of information (for example, a recipe), etc.

 Design and Technical Realization Perspective